-Field Trips: We will visit the control tower at Reid-Hillview and on another date, travel to Fremont to tour the "Oakland" Air Route Traffic Control Center.
-Strict security measures are used at both facilities, and depending upon the then current threat level, may only be accessible to US citizens.
+Field Trips: We may visit the control tower at Reid-Hillview.
+And on other dates to be arranged, travel to Fremont to tour the "Oakland" Air Route Traffic Control Center.
+Strict security measures are used at both facilities and, depending upon the then current threat level, may only be accessible to US citizens.